stecman/symfony-console-completion/README.md

     }
 ```

-3. Run `eval $([program] _completion -g)` in a terminal.
+3. Run `eval $([program] _completion --generate-hook)` in a terminal, replacing `[program]` with the command you use to run your application (eg. 'composer').
+By default this registers completion for the absolute path to you application; you can specify a command name to complete for instead using the `-p` option.
-4. Add the above command to your bash profile if you want the completion to apply automatically for new terminal sessions.
+4. Add the command from step 3 to your bash profile if you want the completion to apply automatically for all new terminal sessions.

+Note: If `[program]` is an alias you will need to specify the aliased name with the `-p|--program` option, as completion may not work otherwise: `_completion --generate-hook -p [myalias]`.

+### How it works

-The `-g` option generates a few lines of bash that, when run, register your application as a completion handler for your program name.
-Completion is handled by running the completion command on your application with no arguments: `[program] _completion`.
+The `--generate-hook` option of `CompletionCommand` generates a few lines of BASH that, when executed, register your application as a completion handler for your itself in the current shell session.
+When you request completion for your program (by pressing tab), the completion command on your application is run with no arguments: `[program] _completion`.
+This uses environment variables set by BASH to get the current command line contents and cursor position, then completes from your console command definitions.

-If you need to use completion with an alias, specify the program name to complete for with the `-p` option: `_completion -g -p [alias-name]`.

 ## Custom completion